invinciblescriptz/invincible-private-killing/README.md

     end
 end)

--- Button to remove selected target addButton("Remove Selected Target", function()
+-- Button to remove target
-    if targetDropdown:GetSelected() then
+addButton("Remove Selected Target", function()
-        local name = targetDropdown:GetSelected()
+    local selected = targetDropdown:GetSelected()
+    if selected then
-        for i, v in ipairs(targetPlayerNames) do
+        for i, name in ipairs(targetPlayerNames) do
-            if v == name then
+            if name == selected then
                 table.remove(targetPlayerNames, i)
                 break
             end
         end
         targetDropdown:Clear()
-        for _, playerName in ipairs(targetPlayerNames) do
+        for _, name in ipairs(targetPlayerNames) do
-            targetDropdown:Add(playerName)
+            targetDropdown:Add(name)
         end
     end
 end)